hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

   * If placed immediately below the 3D camera it can be programmed to be a mouth that can smile,  frown, smirk, etc.
   * If a standard size is selected, it can play video clips.
 (Woo Hoo!)
-* Speaker: It would be nice if the robot could play sounds.
-Stereo is not required.

 ### Miscellaneous Requirements: